influxdata/docs-v2/content/v2.0/cloud/account-management/billing.md

   If you subscribed to an InfluxDB Cloud 2.0 plan through **AWS Marketplace**, click the **AWS** link to access your billing and subscription information.

-  If you subscribed to an InfluxDB Cloud 2.0 plan through **InfluxData**,, complete the following procedures as needed:
+  If you subscribed to an InfluxDB Cloud 2.0 plan through **InfluxData**, complete the following procedures as needed:

   - [Add or update your {{< cloud-name >}} payment method](#add-or-update-your-influxdb-cloud-2-0-payment-method)
   - [Add or update your contact information](#add-or-update-your-contact-information)